evilsocket/opensnitch/wiki/FAQs.md

 The UI service is able to use a TCP listener instead of a UNIX socket, that means the UI service itself can be executed on any operating system, while receiving messages from a single local daemon instance or multiple instances from remote computers in the network, therefore DBUS would have made the protocol and logic uselessly GNU/Linux specific.

+Connections
+---

+**Why is WireGuard not working with OpenSnitch?**

+WireGuard initiates connections from kernel space, so there's no really a process that initiates them.
+In order to see these connections enable the option `[x] Debug invalid connections` under Preferences->Nodes.

 **Which connections does OpenSnitch intercept?**

 We currently (>= v1.0.0-rc4) only intercept new connections (iptables/conntrack state NEW) of TCP, UDP and UDPLITE protocols, to/from any port.

+Configuration
+---

-**What does the "intercept unknown connections" configuration option mean?**
+**What does the "Debug invalid connections" configuration option mean?**

 When a process establishes a new connection, we first receive the connection information (src/dst IP, src/dst port, but no PID, nor process command line/path).
 Thus, we try to get who created the connection.